-Transportation: rendering of international transport services of passengers or goods, by any mode of transportation, from a place outside South Africa to another place outside South Africa, or a place in South Africa to a place outside South Africa to a place in South Africa.
+Transportation: rendering of international transport services of passengers or goods, by any mode of transportation, from a place outside South Africa to another place outside South Africa, or a place in South Africa to a place outside South Africa, or a place outside South Africa to a place in South Africa.
 The supply of a domestic leg of international transport is zero-rated provided the bookings are made at the same time and the ticket reflects all the flights.